 It is a week-long journey through a great many things that make us who we are; leaders, friends, students, athletes, and most of all citizens of our respective cities, towns, and our great state.
 The journey can be described as the most challenging and most rewarding (and fun) experience by those who have already participated in the program.

-2018 Session will be June 9-16, 2018.
-For those who have previously sponsored, you will recieve your sponsor cards by the end of October.
-If you need a sponsorship packet, contact Sheri at (608) 745-1090 or email@example.com.
+The 2024 session will be held June 9-15, 2024 at UW Eau Claire.
+For those who have previously sponsored, you will receive your sponsor cards by the end of October.
+Sponsorship of a Badger Boy is $400.00.
+If you need a sponsorship packet, contact Sheri Hicks.

 High School juniors who are attending Badger Boys State or Badger Girls State who are direct descendants of a wartime US Military Veteran.
 The application is open until the first day of the program.